-That is why the projects of Equity They tend to have longer deadlines.
-By sharing the risks between investor and promoter, the returns are higher.
+That is why equity projects tend to have longer deadlines.
+By sharing the risks between investor and developer, the returns are higher.
 In loans, however, The key is to ensure the developer’s ability to repay.
 That is, the risks of the project are similar, since we always talk about real estate development.
 But the repayment of the loan is not linked, for example, to the sale of all the units.
-Once the deadline has elapsed, the promoter must return the money.
+Once the deadline has elapsed, the developer must return the money.
 If you have what, no problem.

 That’s where the guarantees come in.
 A clear example is a mortgage.
 If the loan is accompanied by a mortgage guarantee, that means that the borrower of the money responds, in case of default, with the mortgaged property, for example, the farm where the project is located.
 If the developer cannot return the money when due, the mortgage is foreclosed and the property, in this case the property, passes into the hands of the lender.